Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 Here though, the team was more than just that.

 The investor I mentioned earlier and I were both looking in Dallas together, but we were both looking at deals in other markets.
 He is more established than I am so he had relationships in several other markets and occasionally he’d ask me what I thought about those deals too.

 Together, we figured we could get a deal done that was about 60-70 units in size.
 Then, one day, he thought that perhaps all of us from all of the different markets should come together and go after one big deal.

 Instead of going after a 70 unit deal with just two partners, 5 of us could go after 150-200 unit deals.

 We all jumped on a conference call, got to know each other a bit, and agreed to do it!

 We’d all look for deals in our markets, but then we’d all go in on the first good deal we found and all liked!
 It seemed to make sense so we all just kept plugging away at what we were doing.

 Alright, so everything seemed to fall into place pretty easily.
 I learned how to underwrite pretty well, built a team, was meeting a ton of people and building lots of relationships.
-I was meeting people for coffee 4 or 5 days a week and was doing 6-10 networking events per month.

 I thought I was doing everything right.
 Then…